 While Brunelleschi's Duomo is the most renown element of the Santa Maria del Fiore cathedral, it’s not the only gem in the grandiose complex.

 Giotto’s Bell Tower is one of the four principal monuments of the complex.
 Rising over 84 meters and stretching 15 meters wide, it represents an ideal example of 14th-century Gothic architecture in Florence.
 It was designed by Giotto (hence the name) in 1334.
 Though he had started the construction, he passed away in 1337 only completing the first part of the campanile up to the hexagonal panels.
 Andrea Pisano overtook the project following Giotto's design up the first two levels.
-However, it was finished by a third architect, Francesco Talenti, in 1359.
+However, Francesco Talenti, was the architect to finish the job in 1359.
 He changed the design slightly to add two large windows in the upper levels which gave the Campanile a brighter and lighter look without affecting architectural and design integrity.

 Similarly to the cathedral, the campanile features white, green, and pink marble.
-It is also decorated with reliefs, tiles, and sculptures by famous Renaissance artists including Donatello, Pisano, and della Robbia.
+Furthermore, famous Renaissance artists including Donatello, Pisano, and della Robbia decorated it with reliefs, tiles, and sculptures.
 Its most playful aspect are the seven large bells, each sounding a different note.

 Climbing to the top of this lovely bell tower is one of the many fun things to do in Florence.
 Beware!
 There are 414 steps and no elevator!
 Many travelers ask whether it is better to climb Giotto’s Campanile or the Duomo…